 Parameters

-upper_qb_name: an optional parameter that is used to specify the form of view merging.
+upper_qb_name: Optional.
+You can specify this parameter to specify the specific form of view merging.
 We recommend that you use the default value.

 Examples

-In the following example, the MERGE hint is used to enable view merging for subqueries, and the MERGE hint is used together with the NO_REWRITE hint to force the optimizer to merge views while disabling other types of query rewriting:
+The following query example specifies to enable view merging by using the MERGE hint.
+The MERGE hint and the NO_REWRITE hint are used together to force the optimizer to merge views and disable other types of query rewriting.

 SELECT * FROM (SELECT /*+ MERGE NO_REWRITE */ * FROM t1);